 open/close all folders

-- Also happens in the sixth movie Baron Omatsuri And The Secret Island.
+- Happens in the sixth movie Baron Omatsuri And The Secret Island.
 As the games progress, the Straw Hats' friendly and tight-knit relationship becomes strained and they start to fight amongst each other more and more.
-It got bad enough that at one point, they all split off to find their missing crewmates.
+It got bad enough that at one point, they all split off to find their missing crew mates.
 This was intentionally done by the Baron who wishes to break any pirate crew's spirit before feeding them to Lily.

 - When Jinbe became a Warlord of the Sea, Arlong detested the idea of becoming a dog of the World Government so he and the original Arlong Pirates left, followed by Macro and his gang.